 Getting Help from A Business Lawyer

-Gehres Law Group, P.C. will provide personalized assistance to employees who are asked to sign non-compete agreements, non-disclosure agreements or other contractual agreements related to their employment.
+Gehres Law Library will provide personalized assistance to employees who are asked to sign non-compete agreements, non-disclosure agreements or other contractual agreements related to their employment.
 We can advise employees on whether a contract they are being asked to sign is legally valid and can provide advice on what types of restrictions the contract will impose upon the employee in the future.

 The trusted business lawyer at our firm can also provide assistance to employers who are concerned about how they can protect their confidential information and business interests in light of California’s refusal to enforce non-competition agreements against employees and independent contractors alike.
 To find out more about how we can help you, give us a call at 858-964-2314 or contact us online today.